 10. What have I never done, but would love to try?

 Research shows that more people regret things they didn’t do than the things they did, even if things they did turned out badly.
-So maybe it’s time to go skydiving, write the book, travel to India…what is that burning desire you have yet to achieve?
+So maybe it’s time to go skydiving, write a book, or travel to India…what is that burning desire you have yet to achieve?

 11. What would I do if I weren’t afraid?